Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 Manually enroll participants

 An Instructor of Record or Other editing teacher can manually enroll others in Moodle courses.
-This is the only way to add TAs and additional instructors to an academic course, and it can be used to give a student access to a Moodle course while registration is being finalized.
+This is the only way to add TA's and additional instructors to an academic course, and it can be used to give a students access to a Moodle course while registration is being finalized.

-- Open your course and click Participants in the left sidebar.
+- Open your course and click Participants in the sidebar.

 Don’t see the sidebar?
 Click (site navigation bars) in the top menu to unhide it.